 P.E.
 (Physical Education)

-Mr Webb is our PE lead at Katherine Semar schools.
-He manages a team of sports coaches that are employed by the school to provide rich, yet inclusive experiences for our pupils in PE.
+Mr Gilkes and Mrs Cadwallader are our PE leads at Katherine Semar schools.
+They manage a team of sports coaches that are employed by the school to provide rich, yet inclusive experiences for our pupils in PE.

 Mr Tyler Gilkes